 The Corporation incurs a number of general support expenses that are common to the administration of the organization and each of its projects.
 General support expenses are incurred to support the functional areas of construction/implementation, planning, design and approvals, and project management.
-The expenses are allocated using a burden rate based on general support expenses as a proportion of direct labour costs.
+These expenses are allocated using a "blended rate" i.e. hourly rate incorporating both direct and indirect cost.